dpays/esteem8app.github.io/docs/todo/task-list/README.md

 # Task list

-Tasks to process classed by skills type.
+Tasks to process classed by skill.